Sbchap33/nw_capstone/README.md

 ## Step 4 - Create transformation in Fivetran's UI to create new combined historical/new database

 Now that I have new data being pushed into a database in Snowflake as well as two databases with historical data (different time period in each), I need to combine them into one master database which has all of the years combined.
 Fivetran makes this very easy to do through its transformation function in the UI.
 I deploy SQL code in Fivetran's transformation function that is triggered to run every time new data is written into Snowflake from the cloud function.
-This way, I maintain my separate tables for historic and new data from the cloud function, but then I also now have a combined table with all the data combined that is updated every time new data is written into the cloud function database.
+This way, I maintain my separate tables for historic and new data from the cloud function, but then I also now have a combined table with all of the data that is updated every time new data is written into the cloud function database.

 The code to deploy in Fivetran's transformation UI is ```Transformation.sql```